fuyekai1-ui/kmmobi-website/DOMAIN_SETUP.md

 # Custom Domain Setup for KMMobi (GitHub Pages)

-This guide helps you bind `www.kmmobi.net` to your GitHub Pages site.
+This guide helps you bind `www.kmmobi.cn` to your GitHub Pages site.

 ## 1) Prerequisites
-- You own the domain `kmmobi.net` (at Aliyun, Tencent Cloud, GoDaddy, Namecheap, etc.)
+- You own the domain `kmmobi.cn` (at Aliyun, Tencent Cloud, GoDaddy, Namecheap, Cloudflare etc.)
 - GitHub repo: `fuyekai1-ui/kmmobi-website`
 - GitHub Pages enabled: Settings → Pages → Source: `Deploy from a branch`, Branch: `main`

 ## 2) Add the CNAME file (done)
-A `CNAME` file with this content is already in the repo root:
+A `CNAME` file with this content must be in the repo root:
 ```
-www.kmmobi.net
+www.kmmobi.cn
 ```
 This tells GitHub Pages your custom domain.